 You can build your own shed doors or simply buy standard exterior doors and install them.
-If you want double doors, as we will be installing in our shed, then you will have to build top and side jambs yourself.
+If you want double doors, as we will be installing in our shed, then you will have to install the top and side jambs yourself.
 This will require some careful measuring to allow clearance and operation of both doors.

-TIP: Use lumber that has had a chance to dry.
-Wet (newly cut) lumber, even if it looks straight, may bend considerably when it dries out.
+<B>TIP:</B> Use lumber that has has been kiln dried or at least been stored indoors (heated space) and is dry.
+Wet (newly milled) lumber, even if it looks straight, may bend considerably when it dries out.
 It will also shrink and leave gaps as it dries, especially pressure treated lumber.
-You don't want your shed doors to warp out of shape after going to the trouble of building them.

 I first put each board through a jointer to square the edge and then applied glue and clamped the pieces together.
 As the glue was drying, I fashioned the 4x3/4 inch pine boards that would be used for the decorative "Z" on the front of each shed door.

 When dry and unclamped, I had to sand out the surfaces with a belt sander and then square up the sides by cutting the door to about 1/4" oversize in width.
 The tops and bottoms were also cut to be 90 degrees to the side and about 1/2 inch shorter than the total height of the finished opening.

 I installed the pine jambs, top and both sides, to leave exactly a 48 inch wide by 79 inch high finished opening.
 The doors would then cut to be 23 7/8 inches wide and 78 5/8 inches high.
 I then hung the doors using 3 inch outdoor gate hinges.